Shresthhooda/cse15l-lab-reports/LabReport4.md

 ## Expected Output
 ---
->The expected output for snippet 1 is all of the url's will be produced except for url.com
+>The expected output for snippet 1 is all of the url's will be produced except for url.com.

->The expected output for snippet 2 is a.com twice and then example.com
+>The expected output for snippet 2 is a.com should be produced twice and then example.com once.
->The expected output for snippet 3 is the twitter link should work and the

 >The expected output for snippet 3 is the twitter link should work and the schedule link should also work.
 The link to the ucsd site should also work.
 ## Our implementation